If you are interested in volunteering please download the fillable PDF Volunteer Application Form and submit it by:

 Join our e-newsletter mail list for the latest in volunteer opportunities and training events!

 Trails and Gardens Missaukee Conservation District maintains a trail system and native plant demonstration gardens at our Lake City headquarters.
-We are always in need to gardeners to help maintain these trails.
-We are also currently seeking grants to refurbish several garden spots and add educational components throughout the trail system.Contact email@example.com, Program Coordinator, for more information.
+We are always in need of gardeners to help maintain these features.
+We are also currently seeking grants to refurbish several garden areas and add educational components throughout the trail system.Contact email@example.com, Program Coordinator, for more information.

 SCHOOL PRESENTATIONS are conducted by our staff and volunteers.
 They are available to present workshops and classes to K-12 and adult audiences.
 Call for details and topics.
-Pictured here is our Conservation Educator Laura Quist with 1st graders from McBain Elementary playing a game to demonstrate how bats use echolocation to find their insect prey!
+Pictured here is our previous Conservation Educator Laura Quist with 1st graders from McBain Elementary playing a game to demonstrate how bats use echolocation to find their insect prey!